Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

-To summarize: while the formalism for computing electroweak and finite-width effects consistently is in place, and bits and pieces have already been calculated, significant work remains to be done on electroweak effects at NNNLO.
-With the third-order QCD calculation now being nearly complete, improvements in the prediction of realistic cross sections (including electroweak effects and cuts) must be made.
+To summarize: while the formalism for computing electroweak and finite-width effects consistently is in place, the calculation of electroweak and non-resonant effects has been done up to now only to NNLO \cite{Beneke:2017rdn}.
+However, the results of this paper and its companion paper~II suggest that the NNNLO non-resonant correction, even though formally required to cancel residual singularities of the NNNLO QCD calculation, is numerically a small effect.

 0.3cm Since our intention to present the concepts, techniques and calculations in some detail resulted in a rather lengthy text, we have split it into two parts.
 Part I presents the effective field theory set-up, the NRQCD and PNRQCD matching coefficients and ends with a master formula for the third-order heavy-quark pair production cross sections.
 This part could also be read as a review of non-relativistic effective theory in the weak-coupling regime complementary to~\cite{Pineda:2011dg}.
-Part II contains the actual PNRQCD matrix element calculation together with a numerical estimate of the new contributions to the top cross section.
-(A preliminary version has been presented in~\cite{Beneke:2008ec}.)
-The small P-wave contributions to the cross section from the axial-vector coupling of the $Z$-boson will be presented separately in~\cite{BenekePiclumRauh}.
+Part II contains the actual PNRQCD matrix element calculation together with a detailed analysis of the new contributions to the top cross section.
+A preliminary version was presented in~\cite{Beneke:2008ec} and the final NNNLO QCD result (excluding the small P-wave contribution, which was discussed before in \cite{Beneke:2013kia}), including the results of the present work, appeared in short form already in \cite{Beneke:2015kwa}.